Home of the ALCOMO system

 Run as eclipse project

-If you download and unzip the file alcomo.zip, you have a complete eclipse project with all required libraries and a working classpath.
-Moreover, there are also several files (ontologies and alignments) contained that allow you to directly run one of the two examples in package de.unima.alcomox.examples.
+If you download and unzip the file alcomo2012-v1.01.zip, you have a complete eclipse project with all required libraries and a working classpath.
+Moreover, there are also several files (ontologies and alignments from OAEI 2011.5 conference and anatomy track) contained that allow you to directly run the example in the default package.

 Run via command line

-If you want to use alcomo as a jar-file in the classpath via command line, you first have to build the jar.
-In this case also download the file alcomo.zip, go to the root of the unzipped folder and type ant (you need to have ant installed).
+If you want to use ALCOMO as a jar-file in the classpath via command line, you first have to build the jar.
+In this case also download the file alcomo2012-v1.01.zip, go to the root of the unzipped folder and type ant (you need to have ant installed).
 It will generate a jar file in the dist/ folder.
 Then can work with this jar file and the other libraries (in dist/lib/) in the way you like.
-For example, download the file ExampleXYZ.java and place it also in the dist/ folder.
+For example, copy the file src/ExampleXYZ.java and place it also in the dist/ folder.
 Then you can compile the file with the following command.
 First change to the dist/ folder as working directory.

 javac -cp alcomo.jar ExampleXYZ.java